-The bulk-to-boundary propagator for the vector field in the framework of the hard-wall model of AdS/QCD is given in Refs. \cite{35,36,37,38,39}.
-A vector field in the bulk is introduced as a sum of the gauge fields $A_L^M$ and $A_{R}^{M}$, which transform as a left and right chiral fields under $SU(2)_L\times SU(2)_R$ chiral symmetry group of the model \cite{35,36,37,38,39}: $V^M=\frac{1}{\sqrt{2}}\left(A_L^M +A_{R}^{M}\right)$.
-The UV boundary value of the vector field corresponds to photon's wave function.
+The bulk-to-boundary propagator of the vector field in the framework of the hard-wall AdS/QCD model is given in Refs. \cite{35,36,37,38,39}.
+A vector field in the bulk is introduced as a sum of the gauge fields $A_L^M$ and $A_{R}^{M}$, which transform as left and right chiral fields under the $SU(2)_L\times SU(2)_R$ chiral symmetry group of the model \cite{35,36,37,38,39}: $V^M=\frac{1}{\sqrt{2}}\left(A_L^M +A_{R}^{M}\right)$.
+The UV boundary value of the vector field corresponds to the photon wave function.
 The 5D bulk action for the free vector field sector is written as \cite{35,36,37,38,39}: